 The British historian Paul Preston – perhaps the best writer today on the Civil War – is caustic about Casado in The Last Days of the Spanish Republic.

 “It is certainly the case”, writes Preston, “that (Casado’s) behaviour during the last months of the Civil War suggest a self-serving arrogance which fed the ambition to go down in history as the man who ended the war”.
-Certainly he had been negotiating secretly with contacts in the Francoist capital of Burgos for some time before staging his coup.
+Certainly Casado had been negotiating secretly with contacts in the Francoist capital of Burgos for some time before staging his coup.

 The effect of the revolt was dramatic, not least for those at El Poblet.
-Negrín and his cabinet had been meeting to agree what he would say in a radio broadcast the next day, March 6.
-Negrín planned to argue for continued resistance in the hope of exacting a promise of no reprisals from Franco.
+Negrín and his cabinet had been meeting there to agree what he would say in a radio broadcast the next day, March 6.
+Negrín had planned to argue for continued resistance in the hope of exacting a promise of no reprisals from Franco.
 According to Preston, the El Poblet meeting had ended and the ministers had sat down to dinner, when Casado and the conspirators broadcast news of their coup from Madrid at midnight.

 Angry telephone exchanges followed between Negrín and Casado.
 Accusation and counter-accusation flew, but within hours, it became clear that large parts of the Republican army and navy, wearied by an unwinnable war, were siding with the coup plotters.